betrusted-io/gateware/README.md

 Where if the python module is called "zomg_mod.py", then `<gateware-root-name>` is "zomg_mod".

+There is a `sim_common` directory which contains several important properties that are inherited into every test bench.
+The idea is to put as much of the non-module specific integration into `sim_common`.
+For example, the `csr_paging` parameter and memory map are specified in `sim_common`, so if these parameters are changed in the target SoC all the module simulations can be regression-tested against these changes automatically.

 Within the `<gateware-root-name>` subdirectory, the following artifacts are expected:

- - A file called `sim.py`.
-This is the script that builds the testbench, code, and runs the simulation itself
+ - A file called `dut.py`.
+This is the script that builds the testbench, code, and runs the simulation itself.
+ It inherits SoC properties from a `sim_bench.py` file.
  - A `top_tb.v` file which wires up the test bench.
 It is copied to the run/ directory before integrating with the generated `top.v` file.
 Usually `top_tb.v` is pretty minimal for simple IP blocks.
- - A `stub.rs` file which contains any program code necessary to run the simulation.
-The initial test methodology only supports Rust, but we may also extend to include a minimal C runtime.
+ - A `test` directory which contains a Rust library that creates a Test object.
+ This library is configured to expect dependencies in the sim_common directory.
+The Test object needs to have at least a `run()` method.
+The test framework essentially does a minimal setup of the runtime environment and jumps to run.
+This happens within about 20us of simulation time (about 2k CPU cycles @ 100MHz, of which half is spent waiting for the PLL to lock).
  - Any other helper models that are required by the test bench

-For CI, the strategy would then be to descend into every subdirectory of sim/ and run the `sim.py` script within.
+For CI, the strategy would then be to descend into every subdirectory of sim/ and run the `dut.py` script within.

 ## Methodology